Skip to content

 • Mix pools to improve the water quality

-• Provide small variations in river levels and velocity, to flush sediment from hard substrates and maintain waterbug habitat
+• Provide small variations in river levels and velocity

 • Scour biofilm from the river bed

-Summer/autumn low-flow variability (greater than 80 ML/day for one to two days during February to March in reaches 1, 2 and 3)
+Summer/autumn low flow variability (greater than 60 ML/day for two to four days during February to April)

 Billabong icon